r-trigo/jekyll-blog/_drafts/how-to-build-a-fault-tolerant-postgresql-cluster.md

 vagrant suspend node1
 ```

-At this point, as `repmgrd` is enabled, the standby node will retry connecting to primary node the configured number of times and, if it obtains no response, will promote itself to primary and take over write operations on PostgreSQL cluster.
+At this point, as `repmgrd` is enabled, the standby node will retry connecting to primary node the configured number of times (`reconnect_attempts = 5`) and, if it obtains no response, will promote itself to primary and take over write operations on PostgreSQL cluster.
 Success!

 To join the cluster again, the old primary node will have to lose its current data, clone the new primary data and register as a new standby.